dkalashnikova/dialectCount/README.md

 Installing the program is done by copying the contents of the repository.

 The Resources folder contains files needed to work: interview texts (pushkin.txt) and a list of dialect words (dialectal.txt).
-Generated files appear in the Result folder (needs to be created manually)
+Generated files appear in the <i>Result</i> folder (needs to be created manually)

 The program is launched by executing the main.py file.